-Hence, the double peak activation may be a way to circumvent the inherent limitations in the force-velocity relationship and result in a punch maximising velocity and force .
+Hence, the double peak activation may be a way to circumvent the inherent limitations in the force-velocity relationship and result in a punch maximizing velocity and force .

 What is interesting to note is that double peak activation occurs in trained and non-trained individuals.
-However, for non-trained individuals, the second peak occurred much earlier and lasts much longer .
+However, for non-trained individuals, the second peak occurred much earlier and lasted much longer .

 A high-level martial artist will tense at the moment of impact and continue to push through the impact to deliver a harder punch.
-It is believed that this is what separates the novice from the expert .
+This is believed to separate the novice from the expert .

 How To Punch Harder

 Before diving into some training applications to enhance punching power, you should note that the most significant influence on improving effective mass and therefore punching harder is experience.
 The more you punch a target, the better you will be at enhancing effective mass .

 However, one technique that could help deliver a more brutal punch immediately is using an 'energy shout.'

 An ‘energy shout’ made pre-impact of a strike has the potential to increase effective mass .
 This could be why tennis players loudly grunt whenever they strike the ball.

 When training, there is evidence that choosing your combinations of strikes enhances punching velocity by 6-11% and impact forces by 5-10% .